Finite difference method: Derive difference quotient from Taylor's polynomial

 Assuming that $R_1(x)$ is sufficiently small, the approximation of the first derivative of f is:

-This is, not coincidentally, similar to the definition of derivative, which is given as:
+This is similar to the definition of derivative, which is:

 except for the limit towards zero (the method is named after this).

 Accuracy and order

 The error in a method's solution is defined as the difference between the approximation and the exact analytical solution.
-The two sources of error in finite difference methods are round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error or discretization error, the difference between the exact solution of the original differential equation and the exact quantity assuming perfect arithmetic (that is, assuming no round-off).
+The two sources of error in finite difference methods are round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error or discretization error, the difference between the exact solution of the original differential equation and the exact quantity assuming perfect arithmetic (no round-off).

 To use a finite difference method to approximate the solution to a problem, one must first discretize the problem's domain.
-This is usually done by dividing the domain into a uniform grid (see image to the right).
+This is usually done by dividing the domain into a uniform grid (see image).
 This means that finite-difference methods produce sets of discrete numerical approximations to the derivative, often in a "time-stepping" manner.